python-discord/sir-lancebot/README.md

 ## Motivations
 We know it can be difficult to get into the whole open source thing at first.
 To help out, we've decided to start a little community project during hacktober that you can all choose to contribute to if you're finding the event a little overwhelming, or if you're new to this whole thing and just want someone to hold your hand at first.

-*Lemon*

 ## Commands

-### repository
-Alias: project
-A command to send the hacktoberbot github project
+!repository - Links to this repository

-### git
+### Git
-Alias: github
-A command that sends a getting started with Git page
+!Git - Links to getting started with Git page !Git.commit - An example commit command

-### git.commit
-Sends a sample first commit

 ## Getting started